Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/CodeJamSession.md

 #####Parameters

-> problem Problem to retrieve analysis from.
+* problem Problem to retrieve analysis from.

 #####Returns

+* Analysis if any.
 --
 ###getContestInfo